BLOG

 Phase 4 (months thirteen through eighteen) introduces strategic planning on top of stable operations.
 The work includes refining market positioning using Porter’s Five Forces to clarify competitive dynamics, prioritizing growth initiatives, and developing resource-allocation roadmaps.

 The decision gate between Phase 3 and Phase 4 is critical.
-The company should transition to strategy consulting only when it meets three conditions: documented processes for core workflows, operational dashboards that track execution velocity, and the capacity to deploy resources to a new initiative without disrupting current operations.
+The company should transition to strategy consulting only when it meets three conditions: documented processes for core workflows, operational dashboards that track execution velocity.
+And the capacity to deploy resources to a new initiative without disrupting current operations.
 If any condition is false, extend Phase 3 until the operating system is stable.

 Business consulting builds the foundation.
 Strategy consulting builds on that foundation.
 The alternative, strategy consulting without operational infrastructure, produces elegant plans that never get executed.